Your Monday briefing - Mind Of The Geek

 Now a break from the news

-Knit: Craftsmen looking for Harry Styles’ colorful cardigan and Bernie Sanders inaugural mittens are reverse-engineering their own models.

-Watch: Revisit – or perhaps enjoy for the first time – five films that define romantic comedies from the 1980s.

-You can stay safe while making time for yourself.
-At Home has our full collection of ideas on what to read, cook, watch and do while staying indoors.
+Stay active and engaged with our At Home Ideas Collection on what to read, cook, watch and do while staying safe at home.

 And now for the Back Story on …